akshayjshah/blog/posts/getting-started-with-go.md

   [sub-tests](https://blog.golang.org/subtests), the [race
   detector](https://blog.golang.org/race-detector), and [how to measure code coverage](https://blog.golang.org/cover).
-- Documentation generation is also built into the language---familiarize yourself with the [comment conventions](https://blog.golang.org/godoc-documenting-go-code) and [testable examples](https://blog.golang.org/examples).
+- Documentation generation is also built into the language --- familiarize yourself with the [comment conventions](https://blog.golang.org/godoc-documenting-go-code) and [testable examples](https://blog.golang.org/examples).
 Bookmark